 “As we did our planning to start Privada Homes, we thought about “what would be best for our own families?’”
 Johnson said.
 “We wanted Privada’s first collection of homes to match what homebuyers in Sarasota and around Florida are looking for – well-built homes that fit our state’s active lifestyle.”

-Privada Homes, named for a Spanish word which means “private”, will offer homes in Gracewater ranging from 2,040 to 2,903 square feet, with prices starting in the $500s.
+Privada Homes, named for a Spanish word which means “exclusive”, will offer homes in Gracewater ranging from 2,040 to 2,903 square feet, with prices starting in the $500s.
 The collection of homes will offer such Florida-friendly features as lanais and open floor plans, while exteriors will look anything but cookie-cutter.
 By using architectural details and modern coastal features, the designs are modern while drawing inspiration from homes built in Florida 100-plus years ago.

 The Gracewater development is a new active Lifestyle Residential Community being developed near the center of Sarasota.
 It’s the only master-planned new-home community that’s being built so close to downtown and west of I-75, providing residents convenience to shops, schools, restaurants and nearby award-winning beaches like Siesta Key and Longboat Key.